tomastokar/gsoap/README.md

 ### Example 1

 <p align="justify">
-Here We use example dataset provided by GSOAP.
+Here we use example dataset provided by GSOAP.
 The example dataset contains results of the over-representation analysis of 72 differentially expressed genes from [Tokar et al. 2018].
 The analysis was performed using Pathway Data Integration Portal (pathDIP) [Rahmati et al., 2016].
 </p>

 #### Load GSOAP package